How to Find Dental Assistants:

 You'll want to think hard about the way you advertise your dental assistant vacancy.
 Try to sell them on your dental practice and its ethos.
 What can you offer them?
 A fun and close-knit work environment?
 Rewarding work?
 Great health benefits?

 Going beyond the minimum requirements for a job description will help you attract dental assistants who want to make a difference.

-Use a dental assistant job description template as your guide to creating the perfect job post.
+Use a dental assistant job description template to make it easier.

 Some dentists prefer training their dental assistants when they're fresh out of college or high school.